 Sam: Not really.
-In general, the start-up eco system is a really friendly one and although I have been pitched to and it wasn’t a good fit, I never felt that I had wasted time in those conversations.
-There’s always something good.
+In general, the start-up eco system is a really friendly one and although I have been pitched to and it hasn’t always been a good fit, I never felt that I had wasted time in those conversations.
+There’s always something good that can be taken from these interactions and something that can be learnt.
 I also like to hear what founders are doing.
-Even if it is not a good fit, there are always people in my network, and I can often refer.
+Even if it is not a good fit, there are always people in my network that I can make introductions to.
 I never think that I wasted time when I leave an event.

 What would you say is the number one mistake that most young businesses make when they’re raising funds?

 Sam: There is one thing that is more important than ever.
 It’s never been easier for founders to start a business.
 Years ago, you had to pay a lot and you couldn’t just launch something.
 Now you have lots of tools available to launch a business.
 I have no technical background, but I launched my own website and what I say to founders is: Take advantage of these tools that are available to you.
 You can start your business in a way where you don’t have financial risk and you can prove your business model and get some traction yourself.
 When you then pitch you have initial traction and customer feedback.
 When you pitch, you’ve done the work for them.
 It makes it easier for investors.